XtraCube/SigmaMenu/README.md

 Only BETAS use Malum or Sicko.
 Real SIGMAS use Sigma Menu.

-Sigma menu is not for weaklings, if you can't understand the brainrot, you are not a real sigma.
+Sigma menu is not for weaklings, if you can't understand the brainrot, you are not a real sigma!

+Sigma Menu requires [Reactor](https://github.com/NuclearPowered/Reactor)!
+Make sure you have it installed before installing Sigma Menu.

 ## Features